specs-sh/expect/README.md

 ## Negating with 'not'

-What about handing when `not` is provided?
+What about handling when `not` is provided?

 ```sh
 $ expect "$answer" not toEq 42